ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

    "addressing", "pc+offset", "$gp+offset", "$gp+offset"
    "Legalized selection DAG", "(add Cpu0ISD::Hi<gI offset Hi16> Cpu0ISD::Lo<gI offset Lo16>)", "(add GLOBAL_OFFSET_TABLE, Cpu0ISD::GPRel<gI offset>)", "(load (Cpu0ISD::Wrapper %GP, <gI offset>))"
    "Cpu0", "addiu $2, $zero, %hi(gI); shl $2, $2, 16; addiu $2, $2, %lo(gI); ld $2, 0($2)", "addiu	$2, $gp, %gp_rel(gI); ld $2, 0($2);", "ld $2, %got(gI)($gp); ld $2, 0($2);"
-   "variable binding", "link time", "link time", "load time" "reason", "offset gI and .data can be caculated", "offset gI and .sdata can be caculated", "offset gI and .data cannot be caculated"
+   "relocation solved", "link time", "link time", "load time" "reason", "offset gI and .data can be caculated for static link", "offset gI and .sdata can be caculated for static link", "offset gI and .data cannot be caculated for dynamic"
+   "name binding", "static", "static", "static"

 - In pic, offset gI and .data cannot be caculated since the function is loaded at run time.
+- In C, all variable names binding staticly.
+In C++, the overload variable or function are binding dynamicly.

-According boof of system program, there are Absolute Addressing Mode and Position Independent Addressing Mode.
-Cpu0 use Position Indepent Addressing, such as ld $r1, (4)$sp (PC counter relative offset), to access local variables and addiu $2, $gp, %gp_rel(gI) ($gp relative) to access global variables.
-It use Absoulte Addressing "addiu $2, $zero, %hi(gI); ... " to access global
+According book of system program, there are Absolute Addressing Mode and Position Independent Addressing Mode.
+Cpu0 use Position Indepent Addressing, such as ld $r1, (4)$sp (PC counter relative offset), to access local variables and "addiu $2, $gp, %gp_rel(gI)" ($gp relative) to access those global variables in small data section while use Absoulte Addressing "addiu $2, $zero, %hi(gI); ... " to access those global variables in large data section.
-variables.
 The static and pic used in -relocation-model is not meaning Absolute Addressing Mode and Position Independent Addressing Mode.
 It meaning this function is static link or dynamic link.
-Static link is part code in the program body while dynamic link the function body is loaded at run time when it be called.
-The Caller program never keep this function in execution file.
+Static link function become a part of code in the whole program body while dynamic link load the function body at run time when the function be called.

-As above code, it translate **“load i32* @gI, align 4”** into **“ld  $2, %got(gI)($gp)”** for ``llc -march=cpu0 -relocation-model=pic``,
-position-independent mode.
-More specifically, it translate the global integer variable gI address into offset of register gp and load from $gp+(the offset) into register $2.
+The Caller program never keep this function in the whole execution file.

 To support global variable, first add **UseSmallSectionOpt** command variable to Cpu0Subtarget.cpp.
-After that, user can run llc with argument ``llc -cpu0-use-small-section=true`` to specify **UseSmallSectionOpt** to false.
+After that, user can run llc with option ``llc -cpu0-use-small-section=false`` to specify **UseSmallSectionOpt** to false.
 The **UseSmallSectionOpt** is defaulted to false if without specify it.
-About the **cl** command variable, you can refer to [#]_ further.
+About the **cl::opt** command line variable, you can refer to [#]_ further.

 .. rubric:: LLVMBackendTutorialExampleCode/Chapter6_1/Cpu0Subtarget.h
 .. code-block:: c++